Area deficits and the Bel-Robinson tensor

 Section \ref{sec:deformations} describes the effect that generic shape deformations have on the area and volume of the ball.
 Most of these deformations yield the same contributions in curved space as they do in flat space, so it seems unlikely that they could arise in a natural prescription for fixing the ball shape.
 However, two types of deformations can yield contributions quadratic in the curvature: a spherically symmetric change in the ball radius, and a spin-two deformation determined by a symmetric, traceless, spatial tensor $Y_{ij}$, aligned with the electric-electric part \cite{Senovilla2000} of the Weyl tensor, $E_{ij}$---see section \ref{sec:EH} for the electric-magnetic decomposition of the Weyl tensor in arbitrary dimension.
 We further argue in section \ref{sec:fixing} that a particularly natural choice for $Y_{ij}$ arises by requiring that the domain of dependence of the ball lie in the interior of two intersecting lightcones, with caustics only at the apexes.
-This turns out to be equivalent to demanding that the null expansions are constant over the surface of the ball.
 Having made this choice of shape deformation, it is still necessary to determine the change in the overall radius of the ball, as well as to determine the ball in flat space with which to compare.
 Unfortunately, we were unable to give a fully satisfactory prescription for fixing these quantities; however, we discuss in section \ref{sec:volume} some choices that lead to an area deficit proportional to $W$.
 We leave it as an open problem whether this or some other prescription can be given a natural, geometric justification.